MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/tenancy-models-content.md

 - Your middle tier could be a shared application layer, with shared message queues.
 - Your data tier could be isolated databases, tables, or blob containers.

 You can consider using different levels of isolation on each tier.
-Your decision about what's shared and what's isolated should be based on many considerations, including cost, complexity, your customers' requirements, and the number of resources that you can deploy before reaching Azure quotas and limits.
+You should base your decision about what's shared and what's isolated on many considerations, including cost, complexity, your customers' requirements, and the number of resources that you can deploy before reaching Azure quotas and limits.

 ## Common tenancy models